torquebox/torquebox.org/source-guide.md

     mvn install

-This will build a copmlete "assembly" of TorqueBox, laid out on disk in a usable fashion.
+This will build a complete "assembly" of TorqueBox, laid out on disk in a usable fashion.

 Once the build completes successfully, the assembly will be located